 - Station (STA).
 A STA is a wireless endpoint device.
-Typical examples of STAs are laptop computers, personal digital assistants (PDA), mobile phones, and other consumer electronic devices with IEEE 802.11 capabilities. - Access Point (AP).
-An AP logically connects STAs with a distribution system (DS), which is typically an organization's wired infrastructure.
+Typical examples of STAs are laptops, smartphones, tablets, and other consumer electronic devices with IEEE 802.11 capabilities. - Access Point (AP).29 An AP logically connects STAs with a distribution system (DS), which is typically an organization's wired infrastructure.
 The DS is the means by which STAs can communicate with the organization's wired LANs and external networks such as the Internet.
 Figure 5-1 shows an example of how APs, STAs, and DSs are related.